Oluoma-Eziolise/Snr-Design-IRIS/README.md

 2. ***IR TRANSFER NOT DONE YET***

 3. serverMain.py
-    3. unzip file
+    1. unzip file
         1. take file `./dirs/received_file.zip`
         2. unzip to `./Dirs/unzippedFiles`
-    4. detect and crop red circles
+    2. detect and crop red circles
         1. take `./Dirs/unzippedFiles`
         2. run through all images and detect red circles
         3. crop to red circles
         4. ouput to `./Dirs/circleOutput`
+    3. git commit and push images to github

 4. send images to server and display ***NOT DONE YET***
+    1. github workflow to auto update server to dispaly images

 5. display website from mobile app ***NOT DONE YET***